Thermalization and prethermalization in the soft-wall AdS/QCD model: Prethermalization

-In this section, the short-time dynamic and the thermalization have been studied through the quench protocol $A\rightarrow C$ with small initial sigma condensates.
-We also simulate the evolution of sigma condensate for its initial magnitudes, $\sigma_i$ are close to or larger than the saturated value.
-Before the universal short time dynamic, the numerical data implies there are two particular properties in evolution.
+In above analyses, the short-time dynamic and the thermalization are realized with small initial sigma condensates.
+What if the magnitudes of the initial sigma condensate close to or larger than the saturated value?
+Generally, in small initial sigma condensate, before the universal short time dynamic, there are two particular properties in evolution.
 On the one hand, it is a non-universal period.
-On the other hand, from the numerical data, we find that this period is about in $0\leq t\leq t_{pre}$ and $t_{pre}\approx 2\pi T_f$ which is determined by the detail of the microscopic interactions.
-In fig.~\ref{fig:beyondsigmai}, we find that when $\sigma_i$ is almost larger than $\sigma_{sat}$, $\sigma (t)$ show a steep decrease approximately at $t_{pre}$.
-If $\sigma_i\lesssim 2.54\times 10^{-2}\text{GeV}^3$, $\sigma(t)$ drops to a `prethermalization' state.
-However, if $\sigma_i$ are approximately larger than $2.54\times 10^{-2} \text{GeV}^3$, for example, $\sigma_i=3.0\times 10^{-2}\text{GeV}^3$, the sigma condensate drops to a negative value and approaches zero from the bottom, shown in the inserted figure in fig.~\ref{fig:beyondsigmai}.
+On the other hand, this period is about in $0\leq t\leq t_{pre}\approx 2\pi T_f$.
+As shown in fig.~\ref{fig:beyondsigmai}, we find that when $\sigma_i$ is almost equals to or larger than $\sigma_{sat}$, $\sigma (t)$ show a steep decrease approximately at $t_{pre}$.
+If $\sigma_i\lesssim 2.54\times 10^{-2}\text{GeV}^3$, $\sigma(t)$ drops to a ``prethermalization'' state\footnote{It might be not a real prethermalization stage, but behaviors as a ``prethermalization''.}.
+However, if $\sigma_i$ are roughly larger than $2.54\times 10^{-2} \text{GeV}^3$, for example when $\sigma_i=3.0\times 10^{-2}\text{GeV}^3$, the sigma condensate drops to a negative value and approaches zero from the bottom, as shown in the inserted figure of fig.~\ref{fig:beyondsigmai}.